 Analysing Marked Areas

 Whichever method you choose to insert a marker, the Markers pane on the GameBench Web Dashboard will show you summary metrics specifically for the part(s) of a session that you have marked.
-These summary metrics will be shown in separate boxes, each of which will be entitled with the name of your marker, and each of which will also show the in and out points that it describes (as shown below, in the box entitled "Level 2").
+These summary metrics will be shown in separate rows, each of which will be entitled with the name of your marker, and each of which will also show the in and out points that it describes (as shown below, in the box entitled "Level 1").

 Comparing Marked Areas

 One of the best uses of markers is to enable rapid side-by-side comparisons of the relevant parts of multiple sessions.
 For this to work, all the marked areas you wish to compare with each other must have the same name (including matched capitalisation and spacing).